qemus/qemouse/readme.md

 # UDFread

-UDFread is a small command-line interface for VideoLAN's read-only `libudfread` library.
-The installed binary is named `udfread`.
+UDFread is a small command-line interface for the `libudfread` library.

 It can inspect and selectively read files from UDF images without mounting the image or extracting a complete large file first.